PROSCI CERTIFICATION (PROS & CONS)

 Before addressing the cons and disadvantages of the Prosci ADKAR change management certification, let’s first discuss the pros and advantages.

 The Prosci Change Management Certification Program is currently a virtual, instructor-led, interactive, three-day learning program.
 Starting in 2020, due to the COVID-19 pandemic, Prosci moved its training program online.
-When the pandemic ends, the expectation is that Prosci will go back to the in-person instructor-led training program, or possibly a hybrid in-person and online certification approach to offer change practitioners with flexibility.
+The notice on Prosci’s website at the time of this writing states, “This program is currently offered in a virtual instructor-led training format.
+In-person training will resume when it makes sense for our employees and customers alike.”

 During the three-day Prosci training, change practitioners are trained on the knowledge, methodologies, and skills needed for them to effectively drive successful change initiatives.
 As part of the Prosci change management course, practitioners learn how to apply Prosci’s methodology to an existing project, network with other change leaders, and carry their training forward to improve organizational results.